mitsuoxv/jp-suicide/README.md

 -   [Suicide cases are bouncing back, but not as fast as the program suggests](#suicide-cases-are-bouncing-back-but-not-as-fast-as-the-program-suggests)

-Updated: 2021-08-18
+Updated: 2021-08-21

 ## Motivation

-I was watching News Center 9, an NHK nightly news program, on December 16, 2020.
+I was watching News Watch 9, an NHK nightly news program, on December 16, 2020.
 It told suicide cases have been rapidly surging since July 2020 in Japan by showing a chart, which I will replicate later.
 I felt the apparent rapid surge might be an exaggeration.